datacenter/cobra/docs/source/faq.rst

 Python Version Error
 ====================

-The APIC Python API supports Python version 2.7.5 and later 2.7 versions;
+The APIC Python API is supported with versions 2.7 and 3.4 of Python.
-other versions of Python are not currently supported.

 WindowsError
 ============